Historically, agricultural property has been a good option for investment since the need to eat and live is inescapable.

 Fast forward to the Spring of 2018, I finally got to make it out there to kick the dirt and to see if it was real and the guy Darren was for real or he was not just selling me a pot of gold at the end of a rainbow…

-And the hotel we stayed was amazing!
+“The hotel we stayed in was amazing!”

 “All the kids these days are investing in the latest fad like tech or crypto currency.
 If I have learned anything these past few years watching the wealthy is that they invest in the most boring stuff and the basic commodities.
-What is more of a necessary than Coffee?”
+What is more of a necessary than Coffee?” – Lane Kawaoka

 We had a long couple days ahead of us.
 Apparently, there is a difference between “specialty” coffee and “cash-crop” coffee.
 “Cash crop” is the vast majority of coffee farming everywhere even in Panama – where they strip the entire branch for coffee cherries like barbaric savages taking ripe and unripe berries.
-(They also treat their workers like poo too…)

 Specialty coffee is what we do at my coffee farm and it often sells for 10-20x more than the normal cash crap.
 And possibly yours too.